ruuda/rcl/README.md

    want is to evaluate expressions.

  * Python is great but requires some boilerplate for doing the IO if you want to use it as a configuration language.
+Also the syntactic order of list comprehensions prevents autocomplete in editors.

  * Dhall has the right ideas but the syntax and heavy use of Unicode symbols make it look ugly.